 Dates in 2021: June 27, July 25, August 29, September 26 and October 24.
 We will not gather in November or December 2021.

-While the deadline to register has passed, please keep up with our Celtic worship opportunities by checking this page and following us on Facebook..
+Please keep up with our Celtic worship opportunities by checking this page and following us on Facebook.